 So even though we were just passing through on our whirlwind car tour across Europe, we squeezed a day into our schedule.

 Crossing the Salzach River toward Salzburg's Old Town

 The yellow house that Mozart was born in

 We soon realized it would have been colossally stupid to have driven past Salzburg.

 The main part of the city, Old Town, is small enough to cover on foot, so we found a place to stash the car and explore.

 We can safely say, this was the first time we had ever parked a car under a mountain.

-Upon contemplating it though, the concept seemed rather ingenious.
-No unsightly garage cluttering up the view, and none of the ancient buildings had to be razed to make way for a parking lot.
+Upon contemplating it, the concept seemed rather ingenious.
+No unsightly garage cluttering up the view, and none of Salzburg's ancient buildings had to be razed to make way for a parking lot.

 BUT, it was freaking oppressive in there knowing a gazillion tons of solid rock was pushing down overhead.